The Wonder

 14. Feeling payback is due won’t prevent the loss of self-respect usual when we stoop to returning fire.

-15. When at the expense of another, laughter typically causes the ridiculer to think less of her/himself.
+15. When at the expense of another, laughter typically leaves the ridiculer thinking less of her/himself.

 16. When well-appreciated, mental setbacks are timesavers.